dcop7/tips_and_guides/workflow/personal_productivity_system.md

 3. **The title identifies the row on its own** — without needing to open the page.
 4. **Rich content lives in the page body**, never in a property — properties are for filtering, not for narrating.
 5. **Two or three views cover almost everything** — one filtered for daily use, one grouped for a bird's-eye view, one unfiltered for the rare full audit.
+6. **Let Notion's built-in Created time and Last edited time do free work.** Both cost nothing to add and nothing to maintain — Notion fills them in automatically, with no discipline required.
+Add **Created time** wherever "how long has this existed" is useful context — Projects, Roadmap, and Someday/Ideas all benefit from it.
+Prefer **Last edited time** over a manual "Last updated" field whenever editing the page *is* the update, as with Meetings and 1:1 Meetings — a manual field there only duplicates what Notion already tracks for free.
+Reserve a manual date field for a signal Notion can't infer on its own, like Service Catalog's Last Reviewed, which means "a person deliberately confirmed this is still accurate," not just "something changed."

 If the rows in a database start needing very different fields from one another, that's a sign it should be two databases — or not a database at all.